If you're a health care assistant (HCA) or assistant practitioner (AP) there are a number of ways to get involved with the RCN's work.

 Become an RCN representative

-RCN representatives are vital to the successful working of the RCN in whatever role they take on.
+RCN representatives are vital to the successful working of the RCN.
 As an activist you can make a difference to nurses, health care assistants and your professional development.
-There are a number of different types of roles:
+There are three different roles:

 - safety representatives